 Treatment for cardiac and pulmonary diseases shouldn't stop when you're discharged from the hospital.
 Research shows that patients who participate in cardiopulmonary rehabilitation programs following their hospital stay recover faster and experience shorter inpatient visits in the future.

-As the county's only hospital-based cardiac and pulmonary rehabilitation center, Citrus Memorial Health System's Cardiopulmonary Rehabilitation program focuses on improving and restoring quality of life.
+As the county's only hospital-based cardiac and pulmonary rehabilitation center, Citrus Memorial Hospital's Cardiopulmonary Rehabilitation program focuses on improving and restoring quality of life.

 People who often benefit from the Cardiac Rehab program include, but are not limited to, those who have experienced heart attacks, coronary stent placements, bypass surgeries, heart transplants, heart valve replacements or have stable angina.
 People with chronic lung diseases, including COPD, will benefit from our Pulmonary Rehabilitation Program.